yellowflash2791/terraform-provider-slack-cmd-exec/README.md

 # terraform-provider-slack-cmd-exec

-A terraform provider that will execute command and send the informtion to your slack hook
+A terraform provider that will execute command and send the informtion to your slack hook, this is created for educational purpose only.